 Now, pull the ribs from the smoker, coat them in flour and let’s get frying pork ribs!
 I fried my Fried Sticky Ribs in batches because I didn’t want to overwhelming the dutch oven.

 During the frying process, I also made my sweet and spicy sauce.
 For this, go back to the smoker and mix together honey and sriracha.
 Close the lid on the smoker to let those ingredients melt and fuse together.

 Keep an eye on those Fried Sticky Ribs… Just a reminder… Because we don’t want to overcook them… I mean over fry them… You get it.

 Because these ribs have already been smoked and cooked to an internal temperature, we are only frying for a sticky crisp texture.
 A quick 2 to 3 minutes does the trick.

 No. We smoke the ribs first for tender meat and amazing flavor.

 The meat will be tender and soft to the touch, and have shrunk back, exposing the ends of the bones.

 The MOST Delicious Fried Sticky Ribs

 Put the freshly fried ribs in a large bowl and grab the sweet and spicy sauce from the smoker.
-Pour it over all the ribs and give it a good toss.
+Pour it over all the deep fried ribs and give it a good toss.
 That’s it!
 Now we’re ready to serve.
 I garnished mine with sesame seeds and chopped scallions.
 Best enjoyed with friends and family!
 Cheers!

 Fried Sticky Ribs for the win!